Burmese Chicken Curry

-This dish is heavily influenced by Thai, Indian and Chinese cuisine, and is one of the most popular dishes served in Myanmar.
+Heavily influenced by Thai, Indian and Chinese cuisine, Burmese Chicken Curry is one of the most popular dishes served in Myanmar.
 This version features succulent chicken in a mildly spiced curry sauce infused with coconut and warm aromatics.
+Served atop tender Chinese egg noodles, this dish will leave you feeling ready to travel to exotic places.

 - 1/4 cup vegetable oil